medialize/ally.js/docs/tutorials/accessible-dialog.md

 ### Wait Until Dialog Is Visible Before Shifting Focus

-An unspecified step performed by the browser when focusing an element, that element is scrolled into view.
+An unspecified step performed by the browser when focusing an element is that the focusing element is scrolled into view.
 There is no way to prevent this from happening.
-But we can get around it by waiting for animated elements to come into view, before shifting focus to them.
+But we can get around it by waiting for animated elements to come into view before shifting focus to them.
 For that reason ally.js provides the method [`ally/when/visible-area`](../api/when/visible-area.md) to execute a callback once an element fully entered the viewport.
 This allows us to rewrite focusing the first keyboard focusable element:

 ```js
 var dialog = document.getElementById('dialog');